prashastikarlekar/PrashastiKarlekar/README.md

 🎓 I recently graduated with a Masters's in Data Science from Indiana University Bloomington in May 2023.

-👩‍💻 Currently, I'm actively on the lookout for exciting opportunities as a Software Engineer/SDE/Frontend Engineer.
+👩‍💻 Currently, I'm actively on the lookout for exciting opportunities as a Software Engineer/SDE/Front End Engineer.

 🏙️ I'm based in the vibrant tech hub of Dallas, Texas.

 🚀 My current obsession is Next.js and Tailwind CSS.

+🎨 Excited to share my work on Arts Analytics Website for ARTS, ENTREPRENEURSHIP, AND INNOVATION LAB at Indiana University!
+Explore the website I developed for this fascinating project: <a href="https://www.artsanalytics.org/">Arts Analytics Website</a>

 📫 How to reach me: <a href="https://www.linkedin.com/in/prashasti-karlekar/">
   <img